VincentLoy/Simple-Tech-Metrics/readme.txt

 3. Activate the plugin through the "Plugins" menu in WordPress.
 4. Access the "Tech Metrics" menu in your WordPress admin dashboard to view your site's metrics.

+== Frequently Asked Questions ==

+= What versions of WordPress and PHP does this plugin support? = This plugin requires at least WordPress version 6.7.1 and PHP version 7.4.

+= Can I export the data? =
+Yes!
+Each section has a dedicated export button to download metrics as a CSV file.
+There's also an option to export all metrics together.

+= How do I translate the plugin? =
+Place your `.mo` and `.po` files in the `languages` folder of the plugin.
+Follow WordPress localization standards for translations.

 == Changelog ==

 = 1.0.0 =
 * Initial release.
 * Provides metrics for plugins, themes, media, database, and system.
 * Export functionality for individual or all metrics as CSV.
+* Multilingual support.

 == Upgrade Notice ==